-Development impact fees ("DIF") are fees imposed on development projects for the purpose of defraying all or a portion of the cost of public facilities related to the development project.
-Cities have the authority to charge DIFs by way of the Mitigation Fee Act ("MFA").
-(Government Code sections 66000, et. seq.)
-Cities must ensure that there is a nexus between the development project's impacts and the imposed fee amounts.
-In order to have a DIF program, cities must have an ordinance in place to establish the types of fees and a nexus study to analyze the impacts of types of development (e.g.: residential, commercial, industrial) and their proportionate impacts on public facilities.
+Development impacts fees ("DIF") are fees imposed on development projects for the purpose of defraying all or a portion of the cost of public facilities related to development projects.
+Cities have the authority to charge DIFs by way of the Mitigation Fee Act (Government Code sections 66000-66025).
+Under the Mitigation fee Act, cities must ensure that there is a nexus between the development project's impacts and the imposed fee amounts.
+In addition, in order to have a DIF program, cities must have an ordinance in place to establish the types of fees and a nexus study to analyze the impacts of types of development (e.g.: residential, commercial, industrial) and their proportionate impacts on public facilities.